ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 In the 1960s, the challenge of increasing computer efficiency came.
 Computers were expensive that time.
 It leads that their owners count every minute of the hardware work.
 Only large companies and universities were able to buy computers.
 These organizations considered unacceptable any idle time of the hardware.

 Early operating systems allowed programs to be executed one after the other without delay.
-This saved the time needed to switch computers from one task to another.
+This approach saved the time needed to switch computers from one task to another.
 In such systems, several programs and their input data were prepared in advance and written to a storage device (e.g., magnetic tape).
-This tape was fed to a computer reading device.
-It would sequentially execute programs and output their results to an output device (e.g., a printer).
+This tape was loaded to a computer reading device.
+Then the computer executed the programs sequentially and printed their results to an output device (e.g., a printer).
 This mode of operation is called [**batch processing**](https://en.wikipedia.org/wiki/Batch_processing).

-Batch processing increased the efficiency of mainframe time usage.
-It automated program loading and partially excluded a human operator from this process.
-However, the system had one more [**bottleneck**](https://en.wikipedia.org/wiki/Bottleneck_(production)).
-The point is that the computational power of processors became much higher than that of peripheral devices.
-It resulted in CPU downtime.
+Batch processing increased the efficiency of mainframe usage.
+It automated program loading and partially eliminated the human operator from the process.
+However, the computer system still has the [**bottleneck**](https://en.wikipedia.org/wiki/Bottleneck_(production)).
+The computational power of processors has increased significantly.
+But the speed of peripherals has remained almost the same.
+Thus, the CPU often stayed idle while waiting for input/output.

 I> Bottleneck is a component or resource of an information system that limits its overall performance or bandwidth.